 This blog post by Kevin T. Brady and Stephen M. Klugewicz at The Imaginative Conservative seeks to inject a little balance into the discussion about the Common Core.
 One quote: “What conservatives seem not to appreciate is that the Common Core is not likely to push education to the Left because teachers and educational bureaucracies already tend to lean Left.”
 Whether you identify with right, left, or neither, this article is worth reading.

 Michelle Malkin‘s four-part series on the Common Core, plus a post with reader feedback, including comments from many teachers.
+I did not read everything here; the tone is rather strident.

 - Rotten to the Core, Part 1: Obama’s War on Academic Standards